Frequently Asked Questions

-Useful information about The British Country Music Festival, including frequently asked questions, a question that was only asked once, general advice and some stuff that no one has ever asked, but we have just have to tell you!
+Helpful information and frequently asked questions about The British Country Music Festival, including frequently asked questions, a question that was only asked once, general advice and some stuff that no one has ever asked, but we have to tell you!

 WHERE CAN I BUY TICKETS FROM?

 Online: You’re in the right place.
-The official ticket source for The British Country Music Festival tickets is on this website.
-Please click here for our Ticket Page
+The official ticket source for The British Country Music Festival tickets is this website.
+Please click here for our Ticket Page.

 Telephone Bookings: 0844 856 1111 (Calls to 0844 numbers cost 7p per minute plus the phone company’s access charge)